-Global Rights first began working with Afghan women in refugee camps in Pakistan and established our Kabul field office right after the Taliban fell in 2001.
-We now work to increase access to justice for poor and marginalized people and promote women’s rights in Afghanistan by building the capacity of our local partners to understand human rights law and use legal mechanisms to protect human rights and promote the rule of law.
-Our programming includes the following:
+We first began working with Afghan women in refugee camps in Pakistan and established our Kabul field office right after the Taliban fell in 2001.
+We now work to increase access to justice for poor and marginalized people and promote women’s rights in Afghanistan.

-The Young Lawyers-in-Training Program (YLTP) aims to expand access to justice through intensive training in Afghan civil, criminal, and international human rights law for students in Kabul University’s law faculty and the law and shar’ia faculties at Al-Biruni University.
+The Young Lawyers-in-Training Program (YLTP) that provides intensive training in Afghan civil, criminal, and international human rights law for students in Kabul University’s law faculty and the law and Shar’ia faculties at Al-Biruni, Nangarhar, Herat and Mazar universities.

 In the first program of its kind in Afghanistan, Global Rights is also working to increase access to justice for Kabul family court clients through our Family Law Clinical Training Program (FLC).
-It aims to ensure that poor and marginalized populations—particularly women—are able to secure the legal services they need to understand and assert their rights in basic family court cases involving issues such as forced marriage, domestic violence, and child custody.
+Its goal?
+Legal services for poor and marginalized populations—particularly women—so that they can understand and assert their rights in family court cases involving issues such as forced marriage, domestic violence, and child custody.

 NEWS & EVENTS

 Global Rights Afghanistan launches new television series on family law and legal awareness.
 Each Monday, we'll post the most recent episode.
 Click here to watch!
 (Dari) »